Synotivva/Employee-Burn-and-Fatigue-Predictive-Analysis/README.md

 However, the model explains only 23.6% of the variation, suggesting:
 Other factors (e.g., workload, environment, stress) also influence fatigue.
 ⚠️ Limitations
-The model includes only one predictor (designation) Moderate R² indicates missing explanatory variables Does not capture non-linear or complex relationships
+The modelabove includes only one predictor (designation) Moderate R² indicates missing explanatory variables which are explored below Does not capture non-linear or complex relationships
 🚀 Conclusion